galaxyproject/training-material/RNA-Seq/RNA-Seq-hands-on.md

 - **TopHat2** returns a bam file with the mapped reads and three bed files containing splice junctions, insertions and deletions.

 - The exercise of step 2 worked for you?
 Fine!
 However the dataset might be a little too small to get you a good impression of how real data looks like.
-> well, that's disappointing.
-But too small?
-My bam file from Step 2 is 11.4 MB, the following one is 2.2 MB?
-"Restricted to chr4" also sounds smaller.
 - Please therefore import the following 4 files from tophat2 outputs into your history (GSM461177_untreat_paired_chr4.bam, GSM461177_untreat_paired_deletions_chr4.bed,GSM461177_untreat_paired_insertions_chr4.bed, GSM461177_untreat_paired_junctions_chr4.bed) from [Zenodo](http://dx.doi.org/10.5281/zenodo.61771) by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data →  start.

 These files contain the TopHat results for the sample GSM461177_untreat_paired, but are restricted to reads that map to chr4 of Drosophila dm3.

 - Visualise this bam file and the three bed files in **IGV**.
 You might for example inspect the region between 560 kb to 600 kb on chr4.
 Which information does each of the bed files contain?
-> I had to change the file types from the uploaded bed files from "tabular" to "bed" first in order to get the IGV link.
-Is Java preinstalled on the systems?
+You may have to change the data type from "tabular" to "bed" (use the pencil button).
 - Also inspect the results using a **Sashimi plot** (activate by right-clicking on the reads).